postsharp/postsharp-emails/Markdown/CreatingAspects/cr3.md

      /// Gets or sets the maximum number of times that the method should be executed.
      /// </param>
      /// <param name="millisecondsOfDelay">
-     /// Gets or set the delay, in ms, to wait between the first and the second attempt.
+     /// Gets or sets the delay, in ms, to wait between the first and the second attempt.
 The delay is doubled at
      /// every further attempt.
      /// </param>